mitthrawnuruodo/fed2-js2-shorts/promises-with-xhr.md

   data.amiibo.forEach(item => { ... };
 ```

-There is - at the time of writing - **929** Amiibos in the Amiibo API, and to reduce the list we've filtered the search and only included the character `Luigi` (and - for some reason - `Waluigi`, probably since `Luigi` is a substring of `Waluigi`, since we don't get `Wario` when searching for the character `Mario`.)
+There is - at the time of writing - **929** Amiibos in the Amiibo API, and to reduce the list we've filtered the search, to simplify the example output, and only included the character `Luigi` (and - for some reason - `Waluigi`; probably since `Luigi` is a substring of `Waluigi`, since we don't get `Wario` when searching for the character `Mario`.)

 To get the characters you want, refer to the AmiiboAPI Documentation https://www.amiiboapi.com/docs/